Devkubera/MoreAboutMor/README.md

 # MoreAboutMor
 This is an Educational Project.
-This is a list of my function I developed
+Here is a list of my function I developed
 - Manage Post Function
 - Search Function
 - Notification Function